Browns hire Gregg Williams as defensive coordinator

 As for Cleveland’s offense, Jackson said he’s “comfortable” that associate head coach Pep Hamilton will stay with the team.
 Hamilton is considering a position on Jim Harbaugh’s staff at Michigan.
 Hamilton previously worked with Harbaugh at Stanford.

-The 58-year-old Williams, who coached Buffalo from 2001 to 2003, will take over a young defense that didn’t make enough big plays in 2016 and finished at the bottom or close to it in every meaningful defensive category.
+The 58-year-old Williams, who coached Buffalo from 2001 to 2003, will take over a young defense that didn’t make enough big plays in 2016 and finished at the bottom or close to it in every meaningful category.

 “He is one of the better coordinators in the National Football League, and I think that is proven,” he said.
 “The guy has a ton of skins on the wall doing this in a lot of different places with a lot of different players and a lot of different systems.